BSG-Africa/blog/_posts/2016-04-08-a-demo-project-for-our-new-graduate-developers.md

 With the team distributed across regions another key experience was learning to collaborate in a distributed team.
 We placed a lot of focus on our standups, and reflected almost daily on how to work together more effectively.
-Different Slack channels we used announcements and collaboration, and Google Hangouts were used to pair and mob across regions.
+Different Slack channels were used for announcements and collaboration, and Google Hangouts with screen sharing was used to pair and mob across regions.

-Some of the other real world experience gained was deploying a system with active users, making sure the system is available for testing, doing database migrations, and integrating with another system.
+Some of the other real world experiences gained were deploying a system with active users, making sure the system is available for testing, doing database migrations, and integrating with another system.